ludwigwinkler/JaxLightning/README.md

 ### Tensors vs Arrays

-The main idea of combining the great and convenient code structure of PyTorch Lightning with the versatility of Jax is to restrict PyTorch LIghtning to pure Numpy/Jax.Numpy until the data 'reaches' the Jax model.
+The main idea of combining the great and convenient code structure of PyTorch Lightning with the versatility of Jax is to restrict PyTorch Lightning to pure Numpy/Jax.Numpy until the data 'reaches' the Jax model.
 Therefore we can reuse almost all DataModules and DataSets and remove the single line, where data is cast to torch.Tensors.
 Thus the dataloader/datamodules etc restricted to Numpy/Jax.Numpy operations.